Satancito/PsBotan/README.md

 # PsBotan

-PowerShell script for build Botan in different platforms.
+PowerShell scripts collection for building Botan on different platforms.